Oldest Austin WWII vet gets free home repairs

 "We want older adults to be able to age in place, live out the remainder of their lives in their own homes where they're most comfortable, but we want those to be healthy and safe environments for them and that's what our program does," said Hauser.

-The Home Depot Foundation will fund the renovations by installing a walk-in shower and will make the bathroom more accessible for Mr. Overton.
+The Home Depot Foundation funded the renovations by installing a walk-in shower and will make the bathroom more accessible for Mr. Overton.

-They will also rewire the home to add central heat and air, in addition to replacing his old carpet with new laminate floors.
+They rewired the home to add central heat and air, in addition to replacing his old carpet with new laminate floors.

 "I'm glad to get it done.
 I'll be glad when they start and glad when they get through.
 That's two glads...two glads," said Overton.